DataDog/documentation/content/en/developers/metrics/distributions.md

 ---

 <div class="alert alert-warning">
-This feature is in beta. <a href="https://docs.datadoghq.com/help/">Contact Datadog support</a> to enable distribution metrics for your account.
+This feature is in beta. <a href="https://docs.datadoghq.com/help/"> Contact Datadog support</a> to enable distribution metrics for your account.
 </div>

 ## Overview